c3sean00/github.io/README.md

-# Welcome to My Awesome Static Website! 👋
+# Welcome to My Static Website! 👋

-This is a simple website hosted using **GitHub Pages** and built with [Markdown](https://www.markdownguide.org/).
+This is a simple website hosted using **GitHub Pages**